Watch these videos to hear about our program directly from our faculty, residents, and staff!

 Resident Teaching responsibilities

 The resident may be asked to give a limited number of didactic lectures in the second- and/or third-year veterinary student courses.
 Residents will share duty of daily 4th year student rounds with senior facutly.
 This usually takes the form of case presentations and discussion by the students.
-The resident will not be required to participate in any continuing education short courses but would be allowed to do so if he/she wished.
+The resident will not be required to participate in any continuing education short courses but would be allowed to do so if they wished.

 The radiology resident will be required to attend and participate in the house officer (resident/intern) seminar series.
 These seminars are 20-50 minute scientific presentations directed at research or medical topic review.
 The radiology resident is expected to deliver three lectures in this seminar series during the residency.

 These rounds will be held twice a month and will be based on the format of the ACVR Certifying board examination.
 A radiologist will prepare “known” cases to be interpreted by the resident.

 Radiology Journal Club